StyleGuard: Preventing Text-to-Image-Model-based Style Mimicry Attacks by Style Perturbations: Introduction

 To solve these problems, we propose StyleGuard, a more effective method based on style perturbations to protect artists from unauthorized text-to-image diffusion-based style mimicry.
 To generate transferable perturbations, inspired by style transfer \cite{huang2017arbitrary} and adversarial attacks in feature space \cite{xu2021towards}, we disrupt style-related features in latent space by adding subtle noise to the fine-tuning images that is nearly imperceptible to the human eye.
 Our method prevents text-to-image models from accurately extracting the style features of fine-tuning images, leading to false style correlations and hindering attackers from mimicking the original image's style.
 Moreover, compared to Mist \cite{liang2023mist} that uses $L_2$ distance in the feature space, which is prone to causing local disturbances and sensitive to image variations, style perturbations alter global features.
 As a result, our method is more robust to transformations such as image cropping, rescaling, and Gaussian noise.
 Additionally, bypassing diffusion-based purifications presents significant challenges, particularly because directly incorporating purifiers or upscalers into the optimization process can lead to memory overflow, as most purifiers and upscalers are based on diffusion models \cite{nie2022diffusion, lee2023robust, chen2024diffilter}.
 To address this issue, we propose a novel upscale loss function that maximizes the loss of denoise error on ensemble purifiers and upscalers through a meta-learning approach.
 On the WikiArt and ClebA-HQ datasets, we show that StyleGuard significantly outperforms existing approaches over various transformations and purification methods and has higher cross-model transferability.
-Our main contributions are summarized as follows. \begin{itemize} \item We propose StyleGuard, the first robust method to protect artists from style mimicry attacks that can further bypass DiffPure and Noise Upscaling defenses. \item To improve the model-agnostic transferability, we introduce a style loss to generate protective noise.
-This method aligns the style characteristics of the protected image more closely with those of the target image, making the fine-tuned model to establish an incorrect style connection. \item To bypass purification transformations, we propose a novel upscale loss function to maximize the denoise-error loss on the ensemble purifiers and upscalers.
-Experimental results show that our approach exhibits strong robustness against the latest purification methods, including DiffPure and Noise Upscaling, even on unseen purifiers. \item We conducted comparisons with state-of-the-art methods on the WikiArt and CelebA datasets.
-Experiments demonstrate that our method offers enhanced protection, effectively preventing style mimicry for both DreamBooth and Textual Inversion.
-Moreover, our method is also effective on preventing identity customization. \end{itemize}
+Our main contributions are summarized as follows. \begin{itemize} \item We propose StyleGuard, a robust method designed to effectively protect artists from DreamBooth-based style mimicry.
+StyleGuard accounts for various preprocessing techniques that attackers may employ, enhancing its practical effectiveness. \item To improve the model-agnostic transferability, we introduce a novel style loss, which aligns the style characteristics of the protected image more closely with those of the target image, allowing the fine-tuned model to establish an incorrect style connection. \item To bypass purification transformations, we propose a novel upscale loss function to maximize the denoise-error loss on the ensemble purifiers and upscalers.
+Experimental results show that our approach exhibits strong robustness against the latest purification methods, including DiffPure and Noise Upscaling, even on unseen purifiers. \item Experiments on the WikiArt and CelebA datasets demonstrate that StyleGuard offers enhanced protection against style mimicry and identity customization. \item Compared to previous defense methods, our approach shows improved efficacy and practical effectiveness by considering various preprocessing techniques and model-agnostic scenarios.